TheStarport/FLUF/README.md

 - When using CLion on Windows, the default toolchain is often not correct and overrides some of the conan build settings.
 Ensure that the active toolchain looks like [this](https://github.com/TheStarport/FLUF/blob/master/.github/images/clion.png).
+- On Linux, if you get an error saying 'CMAKE_CXX_COMPILER not found' or similar, it is possible that your CLion is not reading from your `.bashrc` file and environment variables should be added to `.profile` instead.

 ## Docs